 These three additional hormones are: glucagon, cortisol and human growth hormone.
 Diabetes does a number on the whole process and not just these individual hormones, and that can cause an imbalance that in return will negatively affect various other bodily processes, possibly including hair growth and regeneration.

-The result can unfortunately be thinned and steadily degrading hair, which sometimes leads to gradual and permanent hair loss.
+The result can unfortunately be thinned and steadily degrading hair, which sometimes leads to gradual and permanent balding.

 Negatively Affecting Hair’s Growth Phases